csnagy/infosys2022-db-manipulation-testing/README.md

 Replication package for the paper entitled "Best Practices of Testing Database Manipulation Code," submitted to the [Elsevier Information Systems](https://www.journals.elsevier.com/information-systems) journal.

-The paper extends the CAiSE 2021 paper "Challenges and Best Practices of Testing Database Manipulation Code."
+The paper extends the CAiSE 2021 paper "Challenges and Perils of Testing Database Manipulation Code."

 ## Motivational Study: How do developers test database access code?